 I’ve seen a lot of people going on about Appendix N, Gary Gygax’s list of inspirational writing.
 Frankly, it’s weird how much positive and negative writing I’ve seen about this.
 DCC definitely references it a lot, and it’s clear that recreating the atmosphere and style of the books listed there was part of the mission of the book.
 I think they’ve done an admirable job.
-You get a sense of that pre-80s, weird Fantasy thing.
+You get a sense of pre-80s, weird Fantasy.
 This game is in a similar headspace to Fritz Leiber’s Lankhmar books or Ralph Bakshi’s film Wizards.
 But it’s also clearly stated that one shouldn’t limit one’s reading or viewing, or where inspiration is taken from.

 I’d be remiss if I didn’t mention the artwork, which the book is crammed with.
 The style varies, but it’s all got that early RPG, printed in the basement, drawn on a notebook in high school study hall kind of vibe, which totally works with this game.

 Generally speaking, Dungeon Crawl Classics is not the kind of tabletop RPG I’m into.
 I like character and plot based games.
 I like systems and mechanics that serve as only the thinnest of scaffolding on which to build stories, getting out of the way 99% of the time.
 The less dice rolling, the less page flipping to see how something works, the better.
 However, DCC seems like a tremendous amount of fun, and is absolutely a game I want to try.
 It seems like the ideal game to play between other, more serious games.
 If you’ve just wrapped up a three year game of Ars Magica, and everyone’s a bit burnt out, this would be a nice pallet cleanser.